 Related to the Case

-If the police arrest one parent during a custody case or has pending charges, numerous factors determine how much impact it has.
+If the police arrest one parent during a custody case, or if a parent has pending charges, numerous factors determine how much impact it has.

-If the crime in question directly relates to the child custody case, it understandably has more substantial consequences.
+If the crime in question directly relates to thecustody case, it understandably has more substantial consequences.

 But, if the police arrest your ex for an unrelated misdemeanor, something minor like shoplifting, the court may not consider it at all.
 Or at least it may not carry much weight.

-On the other hand, the more serious an offense, the greater impact criminal charges have on child custody.
+On the other hand, the more serious an offense, the greater the impact criminal charges have on your claim.

 This is especially true when an arrest directly connects to the child custody case.